Nanospaziale/Bandit-WriteUps/README.md

 Here, you can find my guide and solution to [bandit wargame](/bandit)

->Tips
+>Tips:
->Don’t rely excessively on ChatGPT or any other LLMs; instead, try to use your own brain to find a personal solution.
+> - Don’t rely excessively on ChatGPT or any other LLMs; instead, try to use your own brain to find a personal solution.
 Besides being more fulfilling, this will help you develop your skills and your thinking.
->Every now and then, the OverTheWire staff change the passwords for all levels, so remember to take note of them and save them!
+> - Every now and then, the OverTheWire staff change the passwords for all levels, so remember to take note of them and save them!